 Britomart is the central transportation hub in Auckland New Zealand for both buses and Auckland trains.
-Ideally situated, it is across the street from the main ferry terminal which brings people from the north.
-Living in the suburbs, I have to admit, I was surprised to discover that Auckland has an extensive and efficient public transportation system.
-And a growing one.
+Ideally situated, it is across the street from the main ferry terminal and at the bottom of Queen Street.
+Living in the suburbs, I was surprised to discover that Auckland has an extensive and efficient public transportation system.
+And, it’s a growing one.
 The city is currently expanding the light rail, and it sometimes feels like there is construction everywhere we turn in the central business district (CBD).

-Britomart itself is under a tent of construction, which is too bad.
+Britomart itself is under a lot of construction, which is visually disappointing.
 The good news is that Auckland trains are still running.
-However, visitors arriving the city on a bus, ferry, or cruise ship are no longer greeted by the regal Edwardian architecture of the Old Post office building, now Britomart.
-However, the construction won’t last forever, and the building will be restored to all her glory.
+However, visitors arriving the city on a bus, ferry, or cruise ship are no longer greeted by the regal Edwardian architecture of the Old Post office building that became the Britomart Auckland trains transportation hub.
+However, the construction won’t last forever, and the building will be restored to all of her glory.

-Situated at the base of Queen Street, I have done many photo shoots at Britomart before the construction.
+Situated at the base of Queen Street, it was a gorgeous place to do photo shoots before it began construction.
 Here is what you are temporarily missing:

 It hasn’t changed much over the years, and hopefully when the construction finishes it will still appear the same.

 The entire building is an eclectic mix of old versus new, modern with hints of both the classical and the elements.
-Complementing and contrasting at the same time, from the East side, Britomart is another world, a modern, innovative construction of glass and steel.
+Complementing and contrasting at the same time, the east side of Britomart is another world, a modern, innovative construction of glass and steel.

 There are four train tracks at Britomart.
 LED signage in multiple languages makes it easy to know which Auckland train to board.